Raizlabs/ios-template/README.md

 ### OAuth Endpoint

 ### APIClient

+### Danger

+To [set up Danger](http://danger.systems/guides/getting_started.html) on CircleCI you'll need to add a `DANGER_GITHUB_API_TOKEN` to the test environment.
+There are two bots already available: for open source projects use the open source "OSS" bot, and for closed source projects use the "Private" bot.

 ## Cookie Cutter
 Cookie Cutter is a python project for templating files and directories.
 Cookie cutter will ask a series of questions as defined in `cookiecutter.json` and then run the expansion on the contained files and directory names, and file contents.
 Anything with `{{ cookiecutter.variable }}` is expanded when the template is expanded.
 This is a powerful primitive but has some complications with Xcode